Skip to main content

 • Take data generated during a forensic investigation and prepare for trial.
 Students should be able to testify to the interpretation of the evidence.

-• Demonstrate competency in the collection, processing, analyses, and evaluation of evidence.
+• Demonstrate competency in the collection, processing, analysis, and evaluation of evidence.

 • Present a portfolio including their resume, certification forms, internship experiences, and any other learning experiences they have achieved.